sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 1. Symmetry constraints reduce the number of free parameters.
 2. A Taylor-series technique can be used to parameterize symmetric functions.
 3. Different symmetries can have different impacts on degrees of freedom.
-4. Certain parameterizations can reduce compute.
+4. Certain parameterizations can reduce compute exponentially.
 5. Parameterization of equivariant functions are tied to parameterization of invariant functions
 6. Permutation invariant and equivariant functions can be parameterized solely using tensor contraction terms.

 A Taylor series parameterization is sound in theory.
 In practice however, functions compound and high order interactions are common.
 Taylor series often provides too little relevant capacity and too much irrelevant capacity to be useful.
 Engineering is key in the journey to create universal learners of symmetric functions.
 In the next section, we'll focus on permutation symmetry and design a family of practical invariant and equivariant networks for various flavors of permutation symmetry.